 (c) Not later than 30 days before the end of the sandbox period, a sandbox participant may request an extension of not more than 12 months for the purpose of obtaining a license or other authorization required by law.
 The applicable State agency shall grant or deny a request for an extension by the end of the sandbox period.
 The Innovation Council and the applicable State agency shall provide for an expedited process for an innovative product or service that is substantially similar to a product or service for which a waiver has previously been granted.

 (d) At the end of the sandbox period, the sandbox participant shall submit a final report in a manner and format prescribed by the applicable State agency.
-If the sandbox participant cannot obtain regulatory compliance within 90 days following the expiration of the sandbox period, the participant shall wind down operations with existing consumers within 90 days after the conclusion of the sandbox period, except that the sandbox participant may (i) collect and receive money owed by the consumer based on agreements made before conclusion of the sandbox period, (ii) take necessary legal actions, and (iii) take such other actions that are authorized by the applicable State agency.
-If a sandbox participant has ongoing duties after the expiration date of the sandbox regulatory waiver, the sandbox participant shall continue to fulfill only those duties or arrange for another person or entity to fulfill those duties after the date the waiver terminates.
-If a sandbox participant’s business objectives fail before the end of the testing period, the sandbox participant must notify the applicable State agency to ensure consumers have not been harmed as a result of the innovative product or service.
+If the sandbox participant cannot obtain regulatory compliance within 90 days following the expiration of the sandbox period, the participant shall wind down operations with existing consumers within 90 days after the conclusion of the sandbox period, as directed by the applicable State agency.
+If a sandbox participant has ongoing duties after the expiration date of the sandbox regulatory waiver, the sandbox participant shall continue to fulfill only those duties or arrange for a third party, acceptable to the applicable State agency, to fulfill those duties after the date the waiver terminates, provided that the sandbox participant shall remain liable for any consumer harm resulting from its sandbox participation or winding down regardless of whether a third party assists in the winding down.

+(e) If a sandbox participant’s business objectives fail before the end of the testing period, the sandbox participant must immediately notify the applicable State agency and take such actions as directed by the applicable State agency to ensure consumers are not harmed as a result of sandbox participant’s participation in the sandbox or its the innovative product or service.

+(f) Each instance where a sandbox participant fails to comply with any requirement of subsection (d) and (e) of this section is a separate violation of G.S.
+75-1.1.
+This provision is in addition to, and not in lieu of, any other causes of action or relief available to consumers, the applicable State agency, the Innovation Council, or the Attorney General for violation of this section.

 § 169‑8.
 Consumer protections.